-The Department of Environment, Earth and Ecosystems (part of the Faculty of Science) has an international reputation for research and innovative distance teaching.
+The School of Environment, Earth and Ecosystem Sciences (part of the Faculty of Science, Technology, Engineering and Mathematics) has an international reputation for research and innovative distance teaching.

 Around 50 academic and research staff research and teach a variety of topics in fields as diverse as biodiversity, biogeochemistry, ecology, evolution, palaeoenvironmental change, geochemistry, oceanography, palaeontology, sedimentology, tectonics, noble gas mass spectrometry and volcanology.
-Our research makes a significant contribution to the Research Centre for Physical and Environmental Sciences (CEPSAR), one of the University’s centres of research excellence.
-The Department enjoys full use of CEPSAR’s exceptionally well equipped research facilities.
+Our research makes a significant contribution in each of these areas, and the School enjoys full use of the Faculty's exceptionally well equipped research facilities.